The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting: The procedure

 \paragraph{Threshold condition.} If $w_*\ara$ is much smaller than $q$ (which case can easily arise for a large number of candidates) then $\imax$ gets a seat in spite of having much less than a quota.
 In this connection \citeauthor{phragmen:1906b} (\citeyear{phragmen:1906b}, \citeyear{phragmen:1906c}) proposed to require a condition of the form $w_*\ara / q \ge \alpha$ for some previously fixed $\alpha\in[0,1];$ if this condition is not satisfied, then the procedure would be stopped and a new election would be called.
 More specifically he suggested $\alpha = \pqbis34$ (\citeyear{phragmen:1906b}, \citeyear{phragmen:1906c}) and in (\citeyear{phragmen:1906a}) he had taken $\alpha = \pqbis12.$ In our basic version we did not include such a condition, which amounts to $\alpha = 0$ (and corresponds to the usual formulation of the method of largest remainders).

-\paragraph{Negative numbers of votes.} This variant would apply \eqref{eq:reduction} no matter whether $w_*\ara$ is larger or smaller than $q.$ As we have already seen, this could result in negative values of $v_k\seg$ for $k\apr\imax$ (and consequently negative values of $w_{\imax}\seg$).
-However, this could still be meaningful (to allow) for the underlying overrepresentation to be corrected in subsequent steps.
+\paragraph{Negative numbers of votes.} This variant would apply \eqref{eq:reduction} no matter whether $w_*\ara$ is larger or smaller than $q.$ As we have already seen, this could result in negative values of $v_k\seg$ for $k\apr\imax.$ However, this could still make sense for the underlying overrepresentation to be corrected in subsequent steps.